The $(2,1)$-cable of the figure-eight knot is not smoothly slice: Proof of Theorem

+Since $L(k, 1)$ is an L-space, the Heegaard Floer homology of the right-hand side (in the self-conjugate $\spinc$-structure) is isomorphic to $\HFm(S^3_k(K \# K^r), \s_0)$ up to an overall grading shift.
+This isomorphism is $(\tau, \iota)$-equivariant; here we are using \cite[Proposition 6.8]{dhm}.
+If $k$ is large, then (again up to appropriate grading shift) this latter complex is already $(\tau, \iota)$-equivariantly isomorphic to $A_0(K \# K^r)$.
+Otherwise, we use a similar cobordism as in Section~\ref{sec:4} to construct a $(\tau, \iota)$-local map from $\CFm(S^3_k(K \# K^r), \s_0)$ to the Heegaard Floer complex of large surgery, and thus into $A_0(K \# K^r)$.
+Since $A_0(K \# K^r)$ is $(\tau, \iota)$-locally equivalent to $A_0(4_1 \# 4_1^r)$, the rest of the argument is exactly the same as in the proof of Theorem~\ref{thm:mainthm1}. \end{proof}

-\begin{rem} Our proof of Theorem~\ref{thm:mainthm2} shows that $K_{2,1}$ is not slice in any $\ZZ/2\ZZ$-homology ball.
+\begin{rem} Our proof of Theorem~\ref{thm:mainthm2} shows that $K_{2,k} \# -T_{2,k}$ is not slice in any $\ZZ/2\ZZ$-homology ball.
 Indeed, if a knot admits a slice disk $D$ in such a ball, then it follows from the proof of \cite[Lemma 4.2]{casson1978slice} that we can form the branched double cover over $D$ and that this double cover is again a $\ZZ/2\ZZ$-homology ball.
 Hence the same obstruction as discussed in Section~\ref{sec:2} applies.
 Likewise, the argument of Theorem~\ref{thm:mainthm2} shows that $K_{2,1}$ is not torsion in the $\ZZ/2\ZZ$-homology concordance group. \end{rem}

 \begin{rem} For the reader familiar with \cite{dhm}, we emphasize that considering the $\tau$- and $\iota$-actions on $A_0(4_1 \# 4_1^r)$ simultaneously is crucial.
 Indeed, it is straightforward to check that the actions of $\tau$, $\iota$, and $\tau \circ \iota$ are all individually locally trivial on $A_0(4_1 \# 4_1^r)$.
-The formalism used in this article is thus a slight enhancement of the setup of \cite{dhm} and \cite[Theorem 1.8]{mallick-surgery}, in which the action of $\iota$ is incorporated only through the consideration of $\tau \circ \iota$.
-Following \cite[Definition 2.10]{dms}, it is possible to define a $(\tau, \iota)$-local equivalence group; further applications of this to problems involving sliceness and concordance will appear in forthcoming work by the authors. \end{rem}
+The formalism used in this article is thus a slight enhancement of the setup of \cite{dhm} and \cite[Theorem 1.8]{mallick-surgery}, in which the action of $\iota$ is incorporated only through the consideration of $\tau \circ \iota$. \end{rem}